zelisinho/anypoint-examples/exposing-a-restful-resource-using-the-HTTP-connector/README.md

 Follow the procedure below to create, then run the HTTP with JSON application.

 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
+2. In your application in Studio, click the **Global Elements** tab.
+Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
+Change the contents of the **port** field to required HTTP port e.g. 8081
-In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
+3. In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
 Studio runs the application and Mule is up and kicking!
-1. Send a POST request to **http://localhost:8081/person** with the body equals to:
+4. Send a POST request to **http://localhost:8081/person** with the body equals to:

 		{
 		 	"firstname":"John",